 - 22.4 If a driver or keeper challenges a parking charge you must review the case and decide whether to: - uphold the parking charge and explain why it was issued and should therefore be paid, or - reduce or cancel the charge and take no further management action other than informing the driver. - 22.5 If the driver is due a refund of any fees, you must include that payment or written confirmation that you have made the payment with your reply. - 22.6 When you receive a challenge about the issue of a parking charge, you must stop work on processing the charge immediately.
 You must not increase the charge until you have replied to the challenge. - 22.7 We consider it a reasonable timescale to allow 28 days from the issue of the parking charge notice (in whatever format you send it) to allow the driver, keeper or hirer to challenge the enforcement action. - 22.8 You must acknowledge or reply to the challenge within 14 days of receiving it.
-If at first you only acknowledge the challenge, or your reply does not fully resolve it, normally we would expect you to seek the additional information you require from the motorist and accept or reject the challenge in writing not more than 35 days after the information required to resolve it has been received from the motorist.
-It is acknowledged that in exceptional circumstances, an investigation into a challenge may take longer than 35 days after such information has been received and in these instances the motorist must be advised accordingly and given a date by which they can expect a resolution.
-If this date cannot be achieved then the motorist must be written to again and
+If at first you only acknowledge the challenge, you must accept or reject the challenge in writing within 35 days of receiving it.
+We may require you to show that you are keeping to these targets. - 22.9 You may not ask the driver to send payment of the parking charge with their challenge or appeal. - 22.10 You may not ask the driver to send a stamped addressed envelope with the challenge or appeal, for you to use to send your decision. - 22.11 A parking charge may be challenged by a vehicle keeper on the grounds that the vehicle was stolen or on hire or lease at the time the unauthorised parking took place.
+If the rental or lease customer's details have been provided to you by the hire or lease company, you should pursue your claim instead with their customer.

-- a revised resolution date agreed.
-We may require you to demonstrate that you are keeping to these times - 22.9 You may not ask the driver to send payment of the parking charge with their challenge or appeal. - 22.10 You may not ask the driver to send a stamped addressed envelope with the challenge or appeal, for you to use to send your decision. - 22.11 A parking charge may be challenged by a vehicle keeper on the grounds that the vehicle was stolen or on hire or lease at the time the unauthorised parking took place.
-If the rental or lease customer's details have been provided to you by the hire or lease company, you should pursue your claim instead with their customer. - 22.12 If you reject a challenge you must: - tell the driver how to make an appeal to POPLA.
-This includes providing a template 'notice of appeal' form, or a link to the appropriate website for lodging an appeal and the 10-digit verification code. - give the driver a reasonable amount of time to pay the charge before restarting the collection process.
+- 22.12 If you reject a challenge you must: - tell the driver how to make an appeal to POPLA.
+This includes providing a template 'notice of appeal' form, or a link to the appropriate website for lodging an appeal - give the driver a reasonable amount of time to pay the charge before restarting the collection process.
 We recommend that you allow at least 35 days from the date you rejected the challenge. - 22.13 You must keep evidence of all challenges you receive and the action you take to resolve them.
 You must keep a full audit trail of all actions, which can be manual or generated by a processing system.
 You must allow us access to this when we are investigating a complaint.
 You must keep documents (or scanned copies) for at least two years from the date of the challenge.